razerx100/Sol/README.md

 # Sol
 Manager module/executable which dynamically links to different modules to form a game engine.
-Modules must have required interfaces implemented.
+Modules must have the required interfaces implemented.

 # Dependencies
 1. [Pluto](https://github.com/razerx100/Pluto).